varunyn/sonarQube_workshop/LabGuide100.md

   ![](images/100/LabGuide100-c5a01c33.png)

 - Next you will need to create a fingerprint for the user.
-Copy the following private key contents in entirety into the **Private Key** field on the OCI connection form.
+Copy the following private key contents in entirety.

   ```
   -----BEGIN RSA PRIVATE KEY-----